 The principle conclusion to be drawn from the documentary evidence discussed thus far may be read from the underlying argument in the article as a whole.
-The movement to facilitate women's access to higher education was supported by the 'two Spains' because each saw this development as a valuable opportunity to advance its own objectives: the transformation of the nation.
-However, to convert prime matter into an instrument capable of carrying out that task required taking the human material as it was, including perhaps the particular gift of women for religion, and adapting it to the nature of what was to come.
+The movement to facilitate women's access to higher education was supported by intellectuals and professors of very different persuasions because they all saw this development as a valuable opportunity to advance their own objectives: the transformation of the nation.
+However, to convert prime matter into an instrument capable of carrying out that task required taking the human material as it was, including perhaps the particular gift of women for religion, and adapting this gift to the nature of what was to come.
 In real terms, the practical means used to drive both initiatives were very similar and, at the same time, markedly different to the equivalent means used in the education of men at that time.
 Given the existing social climate, and the attitudes of most women (with a small number of remarkable exceptions), no other approach would have been possible.

 Nonetheless, women managed to significantly enhance their participation in public life during the first thirty years of the 20th century - even without open access to the university system.
-There were a number of notable female figures in social life who had not benefited from any form of higher education.
-A wide-ranging list of examples might be given: Carmen de Burgos, a distinguished journalist; Margarita Nelken, who held a seat in parliament; Federica Montseny, who was Minister for Health during the Second Republic; renowned writers and poets (Concha Espina, María Lejárrerga de Martínez Sierra, Emilia Pardo Bazán, Concha Méndez and Ernestina de Champourcin); painters, such as María Mallo; educationalists, like Concepción Sainz Otero; and other cultured women, including Zenobia Camprubí, wife of Juan Ramón Jiménez.
-All these women made outstanding contributions to their society, despite the fact that none of them had ever attended university.
+A number of notable female figures in social life had not benefited from any form of higher education.
+A wide-ranging list of examples might be given: Carmen de Burgos, a distinguished journalist; Margarita Nelken, who held a seat in parliament; Federica Montseny, who was minister for health during the Second Republic; renowned writers and poets (Concha Espina, María Lejárrerga de Martínez Sierra, Emilia Pardo Bazán, Concha Méndez, and Ernestina de Champourcin); painters, such as María Mallo; educationalists, such as Concepción Sainz Otero; and other cultured women, including Zenobia Camprubí, wife of Juan Ramón Jiménez.
+All these women made outstanding contributions to their society, although none of them had ever attended university.

-That the proportion of female university students in the United States in 1920 (43%) was not matched in Spain until academic year 1977-1978 should be noted (Salomon, 1985, p.
-141).
-The movement towards further access for women to the university system only really took off during the 1970s; and, as a result, the corresponding social phenomena likewise developed: women's access to professional life, the development of specific careers for women, and the difficulties involved in combining work and family life and the relevant legislation to enable both women and men make that possible.
-More recent measures in relation to equality might also be mentioned in this regard.
-However, to ask someone living in the 1930s to understand things as they are today would be - in historical terms - both wholly incongruous and utterly lacking in adequate contextualization.
+That the proportion of female university students in the United States in 1920 (43 per cent) was not matched in Spain until the academic year 1977-1978 should be noted (Salomon 1985: 141).
+The movement toward further access for women to the university system only really took off during the 1970s; and, as a result, the corresponding social phenomena likewise developed: women's access to professional life, the development of specific careers for women, and the difficulties involved in combining work and family life and the relevant legislation to enable both women and men make that possible.